 As agreed to by the Trustees of the Trust and in common with many benefit fund audits, the scope of our audit was limited to the records of the Trust and therefore, did not extend to an examination of the human resource records of the contributing employers.
-Accordingly, our verification of contribution revenue was limited to the amounts recorded in the records of the Trust and we were not able to determine whether any adjustments might be necessary to contribution revenue and increase in net assets for the year ended December 31, 2021 and 2020, and assets as at December 31, 2021 and 2020 and net assets available for benefits as at January 1 and December 31 for both the 2021 and 2020 years.
-Our audit opinion on the financial statements for the year ended December 31, 2020 was modified accordingly because of this limitation in scope.
+Accordingly, our verification of contribution revenue was limited to the amounts recorded in the records of the Trust and we were not able to determine whether any adjustments might be necessary to contribution revenue and increase (decrease) in net assets for the year ended December 31, 2022 and 2021, and assets as at December 31, 2022 and 2021 and net assets available for benefits as at January 1 and December 31 for both the 2022 and 2021 years.
+Our audit opinion on the financial statements for the year ended December 31, 2021 was modified accordingly because of this limitation in scope.